FreddieDev/MonitorSwitcher/README.md

 I often work faster on my desktop, however I need to use the work laptop for sensitive data.

 ## Setup
-* Run script on both computers
+* Run script on laptop only (for brightness controlling)
 * Edit the script's variables to use the correct input ints.
 These can be obtained by double clicking the script's taskbar icon
 * Connect work laptop to desktop's display
 * Set work laptop to duplicate screens mode